jagrosh/Blog/_posts/2020-06-25-google-forms-to-discord.md

 // Copyright 2020 jagrosh
 ```
 # 4. Create a webhook in the Discord channel you want the form results sent to
+* This can be found by opening the channel settings (⚙ icon) and going to Webhooks.

 # 5. Modify the specified values in the script
 * Copy the webhook URL from the webhook you created into the script, replacing the example url.
-* Modify the skipped questions and output format, if desired
+* Modify the skipped questions and output format, if desired.

 # 6. Initialize the script
 * Select 'initialize' from the drop-down menu titled 'select function'